 A sugary paradise in the Indian Ocean

 Apart from being one of the most beautiful places on our planet and a destination for the most chilled vacations, this amazing island on the Indian Ocean also attracts a whole lot of adventurous freaks and thrill seekers from all over the world.
-And Le Morne is definitely a place to be at the right time, when the wind is up!
+Kitesurfing in Le Morne is just another level.
+Definitely a place to be at the right time, when the wind is up!

 One thing for sure and a hat down to the “Mauritians” here, you won’t have any adaptation problems.
 Above all, the locals are multiethnic, multi-religious, multicultural and multilingual.
 The island is a fascinating blend of cultures.
 English may be the main language, but Creole, French, Bhojpuri or even Hindi are commonly spoken.
 And just like that, you will find churches, chinese temples and mosques all around the place.